paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 </table>

 <p>&nbsp;</p>
 After the final deadline of August 3rd, 2024 19:30 UTC had passed, I ran an test against a list of the 13,823 publicly availble certificates.
-I found that 78.5% of them were updated prior to the initial deadline or switched to a using a different certificate.
+I found that 78.51% of them were updated prior to the initial deadline or switched to a using a different certificate.
 Another 5.3% of the certificates were updated during the extension.
-However 9.3% of certificates - 1,291 - had failed to get reissued and were revoked.
+However 9.3% of certificates - 1,291 - had failed to get reissued and were revoked on Aug 3rd.
+Since the revocations another 156 of the certificates were reissued - but there are still 8.21% of hostnames delivering a revoked certificate.

 <table>
   <tr>